 Hyaluronic acid is another key nutrient for maintaining healthy skin.
 It helps keep skin hydrated, which supports both the skin barrier and the appearance of firm, hydrated skin.

-Collagen Supplementation for Skin and Joint Health
+How Collagen Supplements Support Skin and Joint Health

 Collagen supplementation is a proven way to support natural collagen production.
 Collagen peptides and collagen hydrolysate are forms of hydrolyzed collagen, meaning they are broken down into smaller, easy-to-absorb units.
 These supplements allow your body to deliver the materials needed for collagen growth more efficiently.